Comparisons13 min read

 SiteGround: Best For

-- Beginners who want a guided setup experience
+• Beginners who want guided setup without the learning curve

-- Anyone on a tighter budget who still wants solid performance
+• Anyone on a tight budget who still expects solid performance

 Feature-by-Feature Breakdown: WP Engine vs SiteGround